Payment Intents

 original_transaction_idmust belong to the same merchant. - It must be on the same processor (or the merchant must have network-token support for cross-processor chains).

-- It must be a chargeable anchor (a real cardholder-initiated intent, not another MIT in the chain).
+- It must be a chargeable anchor (a captured/succeeded cardholder-initiated intent, not another MIT in the chain).

 Authentication challenges (3DS)